Vyral/mark-ramey/_posts/2020-01-06-3-mistakes-to-avoid-when-selling-part-1.md

 {% include pullquote.html %}

 **2\.
-Advertising too little.** We can’t advertise enough in today’s market to ensure no stone is unturned to find you the right buyer.&nbsp;
+Advertising too little.** We can’t advertise enough in today’s market to ensure no stone is unturned to find you the right buyer.

-<br>**3\.
+**3\.
 Not making a good first impression.** You want to make sure your home shows well so people will want to purchase it.
 98% of our buyers want a house they can simply move into and live in right away.
 So, your home must make a great first impression.

 If you have further questions about this or any other real estate topic, please reach out to me by phone or email.
 I look forward to speaking with you soon.